 \section{Abstract}

-In this paper we consider generalized Yukawa model, which consists of two Dirac fermions and two scalar fields.
-One of the scalar bosons in this model is assumed to be much heavier than the other particles, so it decouples at low energies.
-Low-energy effective Lagrangian (EL) of this model is derived.
-This Lagrangian describes contributions of the heavy scalar in observables.
-We consider cross-sections of $s$- and $t$-channel processes, obtained within the complete model and its low-energy approximation.
-Contributions of one-loop corrections in these cross-sections coming from light particles of the model are analyzed.
-These are corrections to the parameters of the heavy boson and contributions of one-loop mixing of light and heavy scalars.
-We identify ranges of the model Yukawa couplings where these corrections are significant.
-We get that if interaction between fermions and either light or heavy scalar is strong enough, then the derived EL could not be applied for description of the analyzed processes cross-sections even when heavy scalar decouples.
-Implications of present results for searches of new particles beyond the Standard model are considered.
+We consider the generalized Yukawa model consisting of two Dirac fermions and two scalar fields.
+One of the scalars is assumed to be much heavier than the other particles, so it decouples at low energies.
+Low-energy effective Lagrangian (EL) of the model is derived.
+It describes the contributions of the heavy scalar into observables in the limit when this particle is decoupled.
+We consider the cross-sections of $s$- and $t$-channel processes, obtained within the complete model and its low-energy approximation.
+The contributions of the one-loop corrections in the cross-sections coming from light particles are analyzed.
+These are corrections to the parameters of the heavy boson and the contributions of the one-loop mixing of light and heavy scalars.
+We identify the ranges of Yukawa's couplings where the corrections are significant.
+We find that if the interaction between fermions and either light or heavy scalar is strong enough, the derived EL could not be applied for the description of the analyzed cross-sections even if the heavy scalar decouples.
+Implications of our results in searching for new particles beyond the Standard model are discussed.

-Keywords: \normalfont{low-energy effective Lagrangian, decoupling, generalized Yukawa model, one-loop corrections, new physics searches}
+Keywords: \normalfont{low-energy effective Lagrangian, decoupling, generalized Yukawa model, one-loop corrections, new physics searches.}